virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 limit, configure user-slice delegation, or use the rootful domain-user mode when appropriate.

+### An application recipe is unavailable

+Read the reason shown below the recipe.
+Common causes include missing website support, disabled pod access, an incompatible runtime policy, insufficient free quota, disk space, memory or swap, and an existing reverse proxy at `/`.

+Recipes use the domain root and cannot share it with another recipe or proxy.
+Create a dedicated virtual server or subdomain instead of attempting to assign the recipe a subdirectory.

+### A recipe deployment failed

+Read the final deployment output.
+It identifies the failed container, readiness command, public port, HTTP check, or initialization step and states whether rollback completed.
+Downloaded images are intentionally retained and do not indicate that an application is still installed.

+If rollback was incomplete, inspect the remaining pod or containers from the normal tabs and review their logs before deleting them.
+Do not assume that an empty recipe list means the runtime query succeeded when the page or command also reports a Podman error.

+### A recipe deployment name is still in use

+Persistent data can remain after manually deleting a recipe's pod or containers.
+Select that deployment name on the recipe form and explicitly choose to delete its retained data before installing a clean application, or use another name.
+Use **Delete Installed Recipe** for complete removal when the deployment is still listed.

 ### A proxy cannot be enabled

 Confirm that the virtual server has website support, the container or pod has